storopoli/graphs-complexity/slides/slides.typ

         }
       }
       ```,
-      width: 50%
+      width: 50%,
     ),
-    caption: "Binary Tree"
+    caption: "Binary Tree",
   ) <tree-binary>
 ]

 == Balanced Trees

-A tree is *balanced* if the height difference between
+A tree is *balanced* if the height difference between the left and right
-the left and right subtrees is at most 1.
+subtrees is at most 1.

 #align(horizon + center)[
   #figure(